When Women Lead Differently, Everything Changes

 I did not set out to write about women in leadership.
 I set out to survive it.

-For years, “doing well” looked like this: color coded calendar, solid results, and a quiet side hustle of catching what would otherwise crash.
-On any given Tuesday at 7:42 p.m., I would still be at my laptop, translating mixed messages into something my team could act on, softening sharp elbows in meetings, and calmly absorbing “just one more thing” because I could see what would happen if I did not.
+For years, ‘doing well’ looked like this: a color-coded calendar, solid results, and a quiet side hustle of catching what would otherwise crash.
+On any given Tuesday at 7:42 p.m., I’d still be at my laptop, translating mixed messages into something my team could execute, softening sharp elbows, absorbing ‘just one more thing’ because I could see the crash coming.

 People praised my steadiness.
 No one asked what it cost.

 The more women leaders I coached and worked alongside, the more familiar the pattern became.
-Women doing the visible work in their job descriptions and the invisible work that kept everyone else afloat.
-The ones who made impossible timelines possible and made chaos feel oddly manageable.
+Women doing the visible work in their job descriptions, plus the invisible work that kept everyone else afloat.
+The ones who made impossible timelines possible.
+The ones who could make chaos feel, briefly, manageable.

 And because they were so good at cushioning dysfunction, the dysfunction never had to change.